Introductory Tour of Julia

 250

 The semicolons above are used to separate distinct expressions that Julia should evaluate before continuing to the next.
-This is called a compound expresssion and is a convenient to enter several commands on the same line.
+This is called a compound expresssion and allows you to enter several commands into the REPL at one time.
 Another way to enter a compound expression is with a begin-end block:

 begin